joshua-decoder/joshua-decoder.github.com/5.0/decoder.md

 - `default-nonterminal` --- *"X"*

    This is the nonterminal symbol assigned to out-of-vocabulary (OOV) items.
+Joshua assigns this label to every word of the input, in fact, so that even known words can be translated as OOVs, if the model prefers them.
+Usually, a very low weight on the `OOVPenalty` feature discourages their use unless necessary.

 - `goal-symbol` --- *"GOAL"*